andremazzari/F625---Methods-of-Scientific-Computation/src/Chapter 10/README.md

   <img src="./../../images/10_9-1.png" />
    </div>
 </p>
-I also made an animation of the evolution of the spin-lattice using the <b>vpython</b> library (file 10.9e.ipynb).
+I also made an <b>animation</b> of the evolution of the spin-lattice using the <b>vpython</b> library (file 10.9e.ipynb).
 In it, red circles represent spins with value +1, while green circles represent spins with value -1.
 With these simulations, it was possible to note a phase transition of the system above some temperature.
 There was a spontaneous magnetization for low temperatures, while for high temperatures, the mean magnetization was zero.
 Below, there are three frames of the animation, each one for a different temperature.
 <br><br>
 <p align="center">
   <img src="./../../images/10_9-2.png" />